luizgfranca/Sism/README.md

 ### Fedora 38
 The project has an RPM package that can be used for the fedora 38 installation:
- - Download the `sism-0.5.0-1.x86_64.rpm`
+ - Download the `sism-0.6.0-1.x86_64.rpm` release file
- - Run `sudo dnf install sism-0.5.0-1.x86_64.rpm`
+ - On the download folder run `sudo dnf install sism-0.6.0-1.x86_64.rpm`
  - To start the application use `sism` on the commmand line

-### Ubuntu 23.04
+### Ubuntu 23.04 and 23.10
- - Download the `sism-0.5.0.zip` release file
+ - Download the `sism-0.6.0-1_amd64.deb` release file
- - Uncompress it
+ - On the download folder run `sudo apt install sism-0.6.0-1_amd64.deb`
- - Open the terminal on the uncompressed folder
+ - To start the application use `sism` on the commmand line
- - Run `sudo ./install.sh`

 ## Current development progress